How to enjoy two days in magnificent Montreal

 Friday Evening

 Explore lively Old Montréal at twilight, with a walking tour with a twist.
 Pull out your smartphone and ear buds and bring up the Cité Mémoire App.
 (Note: Download the App ahead of your arrival.)
-This incredible multi-media application immerses the user in the city’s 375-year history.
+This incredible multi-media application immerses the user in the city’s more than 375-year history.
 The app guides visitors on 60 or 90-minute walking tours of Old Montréal.
 The 20 projected tableaux of historical figures, facts, and battles bring the rich history of Montréal to life.

 Montréal is known as festival city, particularly in summer.
 If you plan to take in any of the amazing events during your visit, check out Tourisme Montréal’s Festival page for information about what’s happening when, and for tickets and showtimes.